Skip to content

 These awards celebrate outstanding projects achieving design excellence both locally and globally.
 We are so proud of these two projects and congratulate all our partners who made them possible.

-An image of Fora Health at dusk, viewed from the edge of the parking lot.
+The exterior of Fora Health at dusk, viewed from the edge of the parking lot.

 Fora Health